casey/just/README.md

 #### Input Files

-Input files can be provided with `[cache(inputs = FILES)]`, where `FILES` is an expression that is evaluated with recipe arguments in scope, and whose evaluated elements are paths which may be absolute or relative to the recipe's working directory.
+Input files can be provided with `[cache(inputs = FILES)]`, where `FILES` is an expression that is evaluated with recipe arguments in scope and whose evaluated elements are paths.
+Pahts may be absolute or relative to the recipe's working directory.

 Each input file is hashed with BLAKE3 and added to the `inputs` cache key, which contains a map of paths to hashes.